sitiatiqa/python-project/README.md

 - Automation logic

 ## How to Run
-Open the notebook in Google Colab or Jupyter Notebook.
+Open the notebook in Google Colab Notebook.